 To thank our community and essential workers for their strength, support and kindness to one another; the Whistler Has Heart Project has asked local artists and residents to paint one hundred wooden hearts.
-The painted hearts will be featured at different locations throughout the valley in February and will create a vibrant, heart-felt display of hope and joy.
+The painted hearts will be featured at different locations throughout the valley and will create a vibrant, heart-felt display of hope and joy.

 Please consider donating to The Whistler Health Care Foundation to show your support and appreciation.

 Experience Whistler at Home | Music & Art

 Even though live art and music are not permitted, the RMOW is supporting local artists and musicians through the Experience Whistler at Home initiative.

 Local artists will be painting wooden trees from their home and creating short videos to share this experience with the Whistler community.
 Local musicians will also provide a small piece of original music for the social media videos.
 It’s a perfect collaboration and provides a small work opportunity for artists and musicians that would normally be hired for our winter animation program.

 The painted trees will eventually be displayed in the coming months.
 Keep an eye on RMOW social media channels for the weekly videos.
 Please share the videos, if you can, to show your support for Whistler’s local artists and musicians.

 The RMOW winter animation program is on hold due to the Public Health Officer restrictions on gathering that came into effect November 19, 2020 at midnight and will be kept in place until further notice.